rksyam93/NTUTORR-PBL-Resources/README.md

 1. Student Survey Data: The workbook “StudentSurvey” contains the raw data collected from a cohort of 362 students who were surveyed on their first day of introductory statistics class at one university.
 All values are self-reported.
 2. Cleaned up Student Survey Data: The workbook “CleanedStudentSurvey” contains the cleaned-up data of the student survey after deleting records with missing values  at the university.
 3. Adult Brain and Head Size: The workbook “BrainHead” contains information on 237 individuals who were subject to postmortem examination at the Middlesex Hospital in London around the turn of the 20th century.
-4. Blood Pressure: The workbook “BloodPressure” contains blood pressure and other physical measurements of 181 subjects under various experimental conditions.
+4. Blood Pressure: The workbook “BloodPressure” contains blood pressure and other physical measurements of subjects under various experimental conditions. n = 172.
 5. Sleep: The workbook “Sleep” contains data describing sleep habits, size, and other attributes of mammals. n = 62.
 6. Nutrition Study: The workbook named “NutritionStudy” contains some nutritional data on 315 patients undergoing elective surgery.
 7. Health and Safety Authority (HSA) Incidents Data: The workbook “HSA-Incidents-2017-2021” contains an abridged overview of workplace incidents in Ireland from 2017 – 2021.